 Phone: (519) 748-5131, ext.
 3585

-Fees labeled essential are mandatory for all students, while fees labeled non-essential have an opt-out option.
+Fees labelled essential are mandatory for all students, while fees labelled non-essential have an opt-out option.

 CSI HEALTH AND WELLNESS FEE

 This fee funds essential services and programming which support the overall health and wellness of students.
 This fee provides access to health professionals, support services and health and wellness programming.